Comparable vs Comparator in Java

 Java provides two interfaces to sort objects using data members of the class:

 A comparable object is capable of comparing itself with another object.
 The class itself must implements the java.lang.Comparable interface to compare its instances.

 Consider a Movie class that has members like, rating, name, year.
 Suppose we wish to sort a list of Movies based on year of release.
 We can implement the Comparable interface with the Movie class, and we override the method compareTo() of Comparable interface.

 Movies after sorting : Star Wars 8.7 1977 Empire Strikes Back 8.8 1980 Return of the Jedi 8.4 1983 Force Awakens 8.3 2015

-Now, suppose we want sort movies by their rating and names also.
+Now, suppose we want to sort movies by their rating and names as well.
 When we make a collection element comparable(by having it implement Comparable), we get only one chance to implement the compareTo() method.
 The solution is using Comparator.

 Unlike Comparable, Comparator is external to the element type we are comparing.
 It’s a separate class.
 We create multiple separate classes (that implement Comparator) to compare by different members.

 Collections class has a second sort() method and it takes Comparator.
 The sort() method invokes the compare() to sort objects.